Benjamin Crozat “Heard about Sevalla? They let you deploy PHP apps with ease.” Claim $50 →

 Build a beautiful newsletter form

-This blog’s user interface has been built with Tailwind CSS, and I make use of the forms plugin.
+This blog’s interface was built with Tailwind CSS, and I also use the forms plugin.
+Why don’t we create something like a newsletter form just to get our hands dirty?

-A newsletter form make with Tailwind CSS and its forms plugin.
+A newsletter form made with Tailwind CSS and its forms plugin.

-1. w-full, to make sure the input takes the full width.
+1. w-full: makes the input take the full width.

-3. border-0, because the Tailwind CSS forms plugin applies a border by default.
+3. border-0: the Tailwind CSS forms plugin adds a border by default, so this removes it.

 Then, the button: